On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Search with the Lackadaisical Quantum Walk

 As a result, the marked vertex can be obtained at the measurement with a probability $O(1/\log N)$ after $T = O(\sqrt{N \log N})$ steps.
-To achieve a success probability near to 1, it was applied amplitude amplification \cite{brassard_amplitude_amplification}, which implied additional $O(\sqrt{\log N})$ steps.
-Hence, the total running time of this quantum walk based search algorithm is $O(\sqrt{N} \log N)$.
+To achieve a success probability near to 1, amplitude amplification~\cite{brassard_amplitude_amplification} was applied, which implied additional $O(\sqrt{\log N})$ steps.
+Hence, the total running time of this quantum-walk-based search algorithm is $O(\sqrt{N} \log N)$.